osuosl/timesync/source/api.rst

 * All times in projects for which a user is a spectator or manager
 * All times if the user is a sitewide spectator or manager

 GET /times/:uuid follows the same rules (i.e. it will return the time if that time would be in the results of /times, or Authentication Failure otherwise).

+User documentation can be found in the :ref:`User Documentation<users>`

 POST Endpoints
 ~~~~~~~~~~~~~~

-POST /activities and POST /activities/:slug can be accessed by sitewide managers.
+POST /activities and POST /activities/:slug can be accessed by sitewide
+managers.

 POST /projects is accessible to sitewide managers.

-POST /projects/:slug is accessible to the project's manager(s) and sitewide managers.
+POST /projects/:slug is accessible to the project's manager(s) and sitewide
+managers.
+In addition, note that project managers cannot promote another user
+to manager, nor demote other managers; only sitewide managers may.
+As well,
-This includes the users list; a project or sitewide manager may promote or demote any user
+note that while a project manager may in this way demote themselves or remove
-to any permission on the project, including demoting or removing themselves.
+themselves from the project, a project is not allowed to have no managers.

-POST /times is accessible to members of the project for which they intend to create a time.
+POST /times is accessible to members of the project for which they intend to
+create a time.

 POST /times/:slug is accessible to the user who created the time originally.

+User documentation can be found in the :ref:`User Documentation<users>`

 DELETE Endpoints
 ~~~~~~~~~~~~~~~~

 DELETE /activities/:slug is accessible to sitewide managers.

 DELETE /projects/:slug is accessible to the project's manager(s) and sitewide managers.

 DELETE /times/:uuid is accessible to the user who created the time and sitewide managers.

+User documentation can be found in the :ref:`User Documentation<users>`